InamDevilliers/ShopEasy/README.md

 Alternatively, you can download the project ZIP file and extract it.

 2. Navigate into the Project Directory
-Use the terminal or command prompt to navigate into the project directory: cd shopping-website

 # Install Dependencies for the Frontend
 1. Install the necessary packages for the React app by running: